skx/purple/README.md

 There is no built-in facility for sending text-messages, sending pushover notifications, or similar.
 Instead the default alerting behaviour is to simply dump the details of the raised/re-raised alert to the console.

 It is assumed you will have your own local facility for sending the alerts, and to implement it you just need to override the `notify` subroutine in the `lib/Alerts/Notifier/Local.pm` module.

-The alerter has a nice clean setup, which makes adding this functionality, to suit your own needs, simple.
-The alerter will poll the SQLite database when it runs (we recommend every minute):
+The alerter will use that module/method if present, to generate the notifications.
+Beyond that the alerter handles the state-transitions as you would expect:

 * Select all alerts which have a raise-time of "now".
     * Send the notification.